 How you store your onions is just as important as choosing the right onions to store.
 Homegrown onions need to be cured before they're put up for the winter.
 This is a simple process, whereby the onion skins are allowed to dry and harden.
 Here are complete instructions for curing onions.

 Once your onions have cured, choose a cool, dry, dark place to store them.
-A location with a 40-45 degree temperature is ideal.
+A location at 40 to 45 F is ideal.
 This method of storing your onions allows for good air circulation.
 If you have a large harvest, they can also be stored in mesh bags or braids.